fbpx

 [link to page listing courses with course descriptions]

 • For students who want to apply for the CDCA certification and work in jobs providing services to individuals and families impacted by substance abuse disorders.
-This certificate may be completed as part of the AAS in Human and Social Work Services.
+The Substance Abuse Studies certificate may be completed as part of the AAS in Human and Social Work Services.

 Year One